Jovian-Experiments/jupiter-dock-updater-bin/README.md

 This project contains pre-built binaries for the steamdeck dock updater tool.

-This project is built from //thirdpartycode
+This project is built from the jupiter-dock-updater-nda project.
+Please consult the README.md in that project for updating instructions.

-## Updating

-To update the contents of these binaries please check build-and-publish.sh in //thirdpartycode